Track and manage your electricity use online

 In the dark about your electricity use?
-Keeping an eye on your consumption in MyHydro allows you to spot patterns and identify ways to save.
+Keeping an eye on your consumption with your online MyHydro account allows you to spot patterns and identify ways to save.

 Log in to your account regularly to track and understand your electricity use – right down to the hour.
 The data comparison tools also allow you to discover how your household’s electricity habits have changed over time, with the seasons, and in comparison to your neighbours.

 Ready to up your knowledge, and lower your bill?
-Let’s walk through the tools available in MyHydro, and what you should be looking for as you dig into your data.
+Let’s walk through the tools available within your MyHydro account, and what you should be looking for as you dig into your data.

 Three ways to track your usage: